Resident doctors receive paid leave as described below when taking the following four exams:

 Leave of absence for any other certification examinations will be granted at the discretion of the Program Director and consistent with the above considerations as to duration.

-Residents will not be scheduled on call three (3) weeks prior to their written or oral components of their Royal College Subspecialty Exam or College of Family Physician Exam.
-The remaining week of the twenty eight (28) day rotation will not incur additional on call as a result.
+Residents will not be scheduled on call three (3) weeks prior to each oftheir written and oral components of their Royal College Subspecialty Exam or College of Family Physician Exam.
+The remaining week of the twenty-eight (28) day rotation will not incur additional on call as a result.

-Vacation time, sick leave and leave of absence for any purpose shall not be regarded as time available for on-call duty periods; rather, the number of duty periods shall be prorated to the number of days actually worked.
-(Article 12.0)
+Vacation time, sick leave and leave of absence for any purpose shall not be regarded as time available for on-call duty periods; rather, the number of duty periods shall be pro-rated to the number of days actually worked.
+(Articles 12.0 and 13.0)